Food Premise Registration |

 It is an offence to operate the premise prior to the issue of a certificate of registration.

 Once the premises are registered ongoing checks will be carried out by Environmental Health Officers to ensure safe food, conduct and structural requirements are maintained.
 Officers may arrive at any reasonable time (Section 128 of the Health Act 1956) and are not obliged to make an appointment prior to the visit.
 This means you can expect a visit any time while you are operating.

 Your registration must be renewed every year.
 The registration period runs from 1 July to 30 June.

-If you intend to operate as a wholesale outlet or food manufacturer you will also need to contact Taranaki Health (06-753 7798).
+If you intend to operate as a wholesale outlet or food manufacturer you will also need to contact the Ministry of Primary Industries on 0800 0083 33 or email firstname.lastname@example.org.
 They will advise you on the standards for composition, labelling, ingredients, preservative and packaging requirements.Return to top

-If you intend to sell liquor on your premises or have patrons bring liquor for consumption on the premises while dining, you will need to apply for the appropriate licence as a requirement of the Sale of Liquor Act 1989.
-Liquor can not be sold until a separate licence has been obtained for this purpose.
+If you intend to sell alcohol on your premises or have patrons bring alcohol for consumption on the premises while dining, you will need to apply for the appropriate licence as a requirement of the Sale and Supply of Alcohol Act 2012.
+Alcohol can not be sold until a separate licence has been obtained for this purpose.

 As of 10 December 2004 no person may smoke in the indoor area of a hospitality venue.
 This includes indoor workplaces, restaurants, cafes, eateries, casinos or gaming machine rooms and licensed premises.
 An indoor area is enclosed by walls, sides, screens or similar surfaces (including closable openings such as windows and doors) and an overhead surface such as a ceiling.
 Open decks, verandahs, gardens and open-sided gazebos are not considered "indoors" sot he smoke-free provisions do not apply.
 In this instance, proprietors may choose to allow people to smoke in these areas.